JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 By blindly substituting $n \rightarrow n-n_0$, we overshot the desired delay by a factor of two.

-The correct way to write this is
+The correct way to write this is [2, Eq.
+2.52]

 $$y[n-n_0] = x[n] \ast h[n-n_0] = \sum_{k=-\infty}^{\infty} x[k] \delta[n-n_0 - k]. \quad (15)$$